Middleton, Greater Manchester: History

 In 616, Æthelfrith of Bernicia, an Anglo-Saxon King, crossed the Pennines with an army and passed through Manchester to defeat the Brythons in the Battle of Chester.
 A wave of Anglian colonists followed this military conquest and their settlements are identified by the "ton" Old English suffix to local place names.
-Royton, Crompton, Moston, Clayton, Ashton and Middleton are a number of settlements northeast of Manchester suggested to have been founded as part of this colonisation.
+Royton, Crompton, Moston, Clayton, Ashton, Chadderton and Middleton are a number of settlements northeast of Manchester suggested to have been founded as part of this colonisation.
 It is therefore thought that Middleton as a settlement dates from the 7th century.

 Although unmentioned in the Domesday Book of 1086, Middleton is said to be "of great antiquity"; a community at Middleton is thought to have evolved outwards from a church that existed considerably earlier than the Norman conquest of England.

 The name Middleton first appears in 1194, and derives from the Old English middel-tūn, meaning middle farm or settlement, probably a reference to its central position between Rochdale and Manchester.

 During the Middle Ages, Middleton was a centre of domestic flannel and woollen cloth production.

 The development of Middleton as a centre of commerce occurred during the 17th and 18th centuries as a result of the effect of the Industrial Revolution.
 Additional to this, Lord Suffield obtained a Royal Charter from King George III in 1791 to hold a weekly market and three annual summer fairs in Middleton.
 Suffield built a market house, warehouses and shambles in the town at his own expense.

 Industrial scale textile manufacture was introduced to Middleton as a result of the Industrial Revolution.
 Middleton became a centre for silk production in the 18th century, which developed into a cotton spinning industry by the mid-19th century and which continued through to the mid-20th century.
 This transition gave rise to Middleton as a mill town.

 The town's local newspaper, the Middleton Guardian has a history going back to Victorian times. copies can be found in the local library of every publication since 1908.

 JW Lees houses its brewery at Middleton Junction.
 The brewery owns several pubs in the Greater Manchester area.

-The town was linked to the national rail network until 1964 when Middleton railway station closed.
-Mills Hill is now the nearest station.
+The town was linked to the national rail network until 1964 when Middleton and Middleton Junction railway stations closed to passengers.
+Mills Hill and Moston are now the nearest stations.